 To help you out, here are some elements which both the browsers IE11 and Edge 18 do not support.

-All thanks to the two main heroes who helped me in figuring out these things and solving and fixing.
+All thanks to the two main heroes who helped me in figuring out these things and solving and fixing them.

 1. CAN I USE

-The cross browser testing tool which provided me an environment to test upon both the browsers which I was unable to access, as I have already mentioned I am a Mac user and borrowed my friend’s laptop.
-Though I can’t do it every time so I had to look for some platform which can help me out.
+The cross-browser testing tool provided me an environment to test upon both browsers which I was unable to access, as I have already mentioned I am a Mac user and borrowed my friend’s laptop.
+Though I can’t do it every time so I had to look for some platform that can help me out.
 And getting all these browsers on a Mac machine was really difficult for me.

 As you can see in the screenshot above I have opened IE11 and Edge 18 in my Safari browser.

-This was the far easiest and painless way to test upon IE and Edge using my Mac machine.
+This was the far easiest and painless way to test on IE and Edge using my Mac machine.

 LambdaTest supports all major browsers like Chrome, Firefox, Safari, IE, Edge, Yandex, Opera in desktop browsers with all major browser versions on all supported operating systems.